nikitavoloboev/data/docs/programming-languages/kotlin/kotlin-libraries.md

 - [Template project you can clone and use as a basis for your own Kotlin based microservices](https://github.com/sksamuel/samstack)
 - [Ktor Arrow Real World Example](https://github.com/nomisRev/ktor-arrow-example) - Written in Kotlin, with Ktor, Arrow, SqlDelight, KotlinX Serialization, etc.
 - [dukat](https://github.com/Kotlin/dukat) - Converter of any kind of declarations to Kotlin external declarations.
+- [Jewel](https://github.com/JetBrains/jewel) - Implementation of the IntelliJ look and feels in Compose for Desktop.